ipfs-cluster/ipfs-cluster/CAPTAIN.LOG.md

 # IPFS Cluster - Captain's log

+## 20171115 | @hsanjuan

+This update comes as our `0.3.0` release is about to be published.
+This release includes quite a few bug fixes, but the main change is the upgrade of the underlying Raft libraries to a recently published version.

+Raft 1.0.0 hardens the management of peersets and makes it more difficult to arrive to situations in which cluster peers have different, inconsistent states.
+These issues are usually very confusing for new users, as they manifest themselves with lots of error messages with apparently cryptic meanings, coming from Raft and LibP2P.
+We have embraced the new safeguards and made documentation and code changes to stress the workflows that should be followed when altering the cluster peerset.
+These can be summarized with:

+* `--bootstrap` is the method to add a peer to a running cluster as it ensures that no diverging state exists during first boot.
+* The `ipfs-cluster-data` folder is renamed whenever a peer leaves the cluster, resulting on a clean state for the next start.
+Peers with a dirty state will not be able to join a cluster.
+* Whenever `ipfs-cluster-data` has been initialized, `cluster.peers` should match the internal peerset from the data, or the node will not start.

+In the documentation, we have stressed the importance of the consensus data and described the workflows for starting peers and leaving the cluster in more detail.

+I'm also happy to announce that we now build and publish "snaps".
+[Snaps](https://snapcraft.io/) are "universal Linux packages designed to be secure, sandboxed, containerised applications isolated from the underlying system and from other applications".
+We are still testing them.
+For the moment we publish a new snap on every master build.

+You are welcome to check the [changelog](CHANGELOG.md) for a detailed list of other new features and bugfixes.

+Our upcoming work will be focused on setting up a live ipfs-cluster and run it in a "production" fashion, as well as adding more capabilities to manage the internal cluster state while offline (migrate, export, import) etc.

 ## 20171023 | @hsanjuan

 We have now started the final quarter of 2017 with renewed energy and plans for ipfs-cluster.
 The team has grown and come up with a set of priorities for the next weeks and months.
 The gist of these is: